feldtsen/pointy-dit212/user-stories/ability-reflect.md

 ### Non-functional
 Gameplay
 - Is there a clear benefit to using the ability?
+- Does the ability enable me to hurt hostile elements by reflecting their projectiles?

 Availability
 - Is there a clear indiciation to when the ability is available?